-Campus Culture Sustainability Education Student Organizations Facilities Planning Green Building Sustainability Projects Water Carbon Neutrality Energy Use Food Responsible Sourcing (Environmental Purchasing) Waste Diversion (Compost/Recycling/Reuse) Transportation Community Partnerships Health & Wellness Curriculum Infusion Sustainable Agriculture

-An institution that facilitates the interaction of these areas so they are moving at the same pace and direction towards Creating a Culture of Sustainability, is an institution which understands the true meaning of sustainability and our collective responsibility as educators and environmental stewards.
-The college also has a moral imperative to make sure our students understand the demands of our global resource challenges and are prepared to work in environments where a sustainability IQ is necessary for success.
+Campus Culture Sustainability Education Student Organizations Facilities Planning Green Building Sustainability Projects Water Carbon Neutrality Energy Use Food Responsible Sourcing (Environmental Purchasing) Waste Diversion (Compost/Recycling/Reuse) Transportation Community Partnerships Health & Wellness Curriculum Infusion Sustainable Agriculture has a moral imperative to make sure our students understand the demands of our global resource challenges and are prepared to work in environments where a sustainability IQ is necessary for success.
 A more thoughtful approach to our sourcing, use and disposal of resources, will benefit not only our institutional carbon footprint but the overall financial bottom line.
 Furthermore, recent reports, including the Sonoma County Annual Report for 2014 and the Sonoma County Winegrower's Association Sustainability Report, signify an increased emphasis on sustainability in Sonoma County.
 We believe SRJC has much to offer in creating a sustainable future and should join other regional leaders in this endeavor.